aimms/how-to/Articles/13/13-Solver-Logging-PRO.rst

 ============================================================

 .. meta::
-   :description: How to get log files from a particular solver in AIMMS Cloud.
+   :description: Explains how to retrieve solver log files from an AIMMS PRO solver session by copying them to PRO Storage and downloading them to the user's device.
-   :keywords: log, logfile, solver
+   :keywords: solver log, PRO Storage, SaveFileToCentralStorage, Download Widget, solver session, AIMMS PRO, WebUI, RetrieveFileFromCentralStorage

 .. note::